• Skip to primary navigation

 Different ingredients have different weights.
 By volume, 1 cup of sugar is heavier than 1 cup of flour.
 This has been taken into consideration in the calculations.

 While I have made every effort to get these measures accurate.
-If you feel that I have made a mistake, please let me know so that I can correct it.
+If you feel I have made a mistake, please let me know so I can correct it.

-Why not bookmark this cookery conversion calculator so you can reference it later, or pin it to your pinterest board so you can find it easily when you need it.
+Why not bookmark this cookery conversion calculator so you can reference it later, or save it to one of your Pinterest boards so you can find it easily when you need it?
 Just click the image below.

 Don't forget to subscribe to my mailing list so you can grab yourself a copy of my FREE COOKBOOK!
 If you'd like to continue browsing, just click on this link to all my recipes.